Ghee: Packaging

 Ghee is generally found to be packaged in airtight glass jars.
 They should be kept away from direct sunlight as sunlight can cause moisture to build inside the jar.
 Moisture can cause deterioration to the ghee's quality as well as reduce its shelf life.
 To prevent the acceleration of the oxidation process, they should be protected from anything that causes it, such as UV rays from sunlight and fluorescent lights.
 If the jar is unopened, it does not need to be refrigerated as long as the previously mentioned conditions are met.
 Once opened, they can be stored in a kitchen cabinet for up to three months.
 Afterwards, it may be left in the refrigerator for up to a year.
 The refrigerator causes ghee to harden but if it is left at room temperature for a while, it will soften up again.

 Composition

 Ghee may be made of milk from various domesticated ungulates, such as cows, buffaloes and sheep.
 The composition of ghee varies depending on the animal whose milk has been used.
 The vitamin A content ranged from 315 to 375 μg per 100 grams.
 Palmitic acid and oleic acid were two of the main fatty acids found in both cow and sheep ghee.
 The saturated fatty acid profile was 53.9 to 66.8%, the unsaturated fatty acid profile was 22.8 to 38.0% and the other fatty acids was 3.5 to 10.4%.
 Cholesterol amounts ranged from 252 to 284 mg/100 grams.

 Market

-The market size of ghee in India is 10,000 crores or US$1.5 billion as of 2016.
+The market size of ghee in India is 10,000 crore rupees or US$1.5 billion as of 2016.
 India is the world's largest producer of buffalo and cow milk and consequently also the largest producer and consumer of ghee.